 ||string||a base64-encoded SHA256 hash of a webhook payload; used to verify message integrity|

-Our documentation includes a built-in support system that allows public support queries; you can check it out here.
+Please check stackoverflow first; you can check out open questions with the lyft-api tag here.
 If your support request hasn't been answered by the public responses there, feel free to submit a question.